gabM27/gabM27/README.md

 ## Hi there, i'm Gabriele 👋

-### I'm an italian student attending first cycle/bachelor degree in Information Science for Management at Alma Mater Studiorum - University of Bologna.
+### I'm an italian student attending a first cycle/bachelor degree in Information Science for Management at Alma Mater Studiorum - University of Bologna.

 #### Something about me:
 * ⚙️ Actually working with Java in software development / backend development.